Becoming an Irish citizen through naturalisation

 EEA, UK and Swiss nationals

 If you are a citizen of an EEA country, Switzerland or the UK, you do not have to enclose a ‘reckonable residence’ calculation with your application.
-You have to show your residence by enclosing documentary evidence of your history in Ireland.
-The application form has a list of documents that are suitable for this purpose.
+You have to show your residence by using documentary evidence of your history in Ireland.
+The online application form provides more information.

 The EEA includes the EU and Norway, Iceland and Lichtenstein.